jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/03/2018-03-21-on-maintainability-and-the-separation-of-business-rules.md

 That was just a very long introduction to the following list of materials and quotes from our masters, which emphasizes the importance of separating the business rules from the other parts of a software system so that they will be maintainable:

-## Some great materials about separating the business rules
+## Some great materials about separating the business rules from the other parts of the application

 ### 1. ["A Little Architecture"](http://blog.cleancoder.com/uncle-bob/2016/01/04/ALittleArchitecture.html) of Uncle Bob Martin